 What we may see is companies, which have large physical sites and many buildings use drones with waypoint technology to deliver parcels and mail within their grounds as well as site surveys.

 Drones And Companies With Waypoint GPS Navigation Products

 Ace 2 from DJI – This allows for precise flight positioning, high mobility and ease of use.
 With their advanced professional ground station system, their unmanned drones become a fully automated aerial work platform, with applications in specialized professions, including various industrial operations.

-Note From DJI About A2: On December 12, 2015, Google will stop supporting Google Earth.
+Note From DJI About A2: On December 12, 2015, Google stopped supporting Google Earth.
 Since DJI’s PC Ground Station software is based on the Google Earth API, we will also discontinue support for PC Ground Station.
 As a result, DJI’s Ace One WP flight controller and 900M Datalink, both of which rely on our PC Ground Station software, will also cease to be functional.
 The 2.4 GHz Bluetooth Datalink’s PC Ground Station functionality will also cease to be functional, however the iPad Ground Station functions will not be affected.

 Ace 3 From DJI – Groundstation can be realized in DJI GO APP With Lightbridge 2, and in PC Ground Station with Lightbridge 2 or DATALINK PRO.
 The A3 is equipped with 3 IMU units and 3 GNSS with additional analytical redundancies for a total of 6 redundancies.